ADSI-ITAM-2021/Vaccine_Sysytem_JEDD/README.md

 # Vaccine_Sysytem_JEDD
 RoR web application for the registration to the vaccination application list for Mexican senior citizens.
-Developed for "Administración y Diseño de Sistemas Informáticos" class at [ITAM](itam.mx) taught by [Paulina Bustos](https://github.com/paulinabustos).
+Developed for "Administración y Diseño de Sistemas Informáticos" class at [ITAM](itam.mx) taught by [Paulina Bustos](https://github.com/paulinabustos) for the semester of spring 2021.

 ## Team members
 - [Diana Espinosa](https://github.com/dianaespinosar)